Visiting Seaside Village North Berwick

 Look at these rose nips…

 A short distance from our cottage, we walk past some more houses.
 Some were being renovated and we assumed were soon to been places to rental in the Glenfeshie Portfolio.
 By the one set of houses we were greeted by two boisterous dogs running out to meet us.
 Which they didn’t seem very friendly and we had to quickly pick Teo up just in case they turned out to be aggressive.
-Luckily they gave us a good sniff and seemed satisfied especially once they’re master called for them to return and let us be.
+Luckily they gave us a good sniff and seemed satisfied especially once their master called for them to return and let us be.
 We asked the gentleman if the road we seen heading down hill through the grass led down to the river below and he confirmed that it would take a straight to the river.
 Yay, away we went down the gravel path.

 Enjoying the perfect evening weather